-In 1952 construction began on the original white marble building that was to house the Sterling and Francine Clark Art Institute.
-After a lengthy search process, Sterling Clark chose Daniel Perry as architect.
-Clark himself became highly involved in the Institute’s creation, even living in a small apartment in the back galleries of the museum when he and Francine arrived for stays in Williamstown.
-His desire for domestic gallery spaces is clearly manifest in the ultimate design, which includes small and intimate galleries with many large windows that provide views of the nearby pond and pastures.
+as the architect.
+Clark himself became highly involved in the building's creation, living in a small apartment in the back galleries of the museum when he and Francine arrived for stays in Williamstown.
+His desire for domestic gallery spaces was manifested in the design, including intimate galleries with large windows providing views of the nearby pond and pastures.

 Offices and restrooms were reconfigured into gallery spaces, allowing the entire first floor of the Museum Building to be dedicated to art.
 Selldorf worked closely with the Clark’s curatorial team on the selection of wall colors and finishes for the reinstalled galleries and created elegant new casework and vitrines for the decorative arts collection, along with custom-designed furniture.
-In keeping with Sterling Clark’s tastes when he oversaw construction of the original building, side windows and skylights still bathe the artwork in natural light and also offer visitors pastoral views of the surrounding landscape.
+In keeping with Sterling Clark’s tastes, side windows and skylights still bathe the artwork in natural light and offer visitors pastoral views of the surrounding landscape.
 New environmental systems and lighting work together to bring the building to the highest museum standards.